Skip to main content

 This page covers a focused service.
 For the broader editorial practice area, see Owner Disputes in Tennessee.

-Dissolution is the legal process of winding up an LLC's affairs and ending its existence.
-The work covers member or manager vote, notice to creditors, asset liquidation or distribution, final tax filings, and articles of dissolution with the Tennessee Secretary of State.
+Dissolution is the formal process of winding up an LLC and ending its existence — the member or manager vote, notice to creditors, liquidating or distributing the assets, final tax filings, and articles of dissolution with the Tennessee Secretary of State.
+The reason to do it properly is concrete: an LLC that just stops filing can be administratively dissolved and can leave its members exposed to lingering liabilities and open franchise-and-excise tax.
+A clean close shuts all of that down.

 How to start